pallets/click/docs/commands.rst

 Group Invocation Without Command
 --------------------------------

-By default a group or multi command is not invoked unless a subcommand is passed.
+By default, a group or multi command is not invoked unless a subcommand is passed.
 In fact, not providing a command automatically passes ``--help`` by default.
 This behavior can be changed by passing ``invoke_without_command=True`` to a group.
-In that case the callback is always invoked instead of showing the help page.
-The context object also includes information about if the invocation would go to a subcommand or not.
+In that case, the callback is always invoked instead of showing the help page.
+The context object also includes information about whether or not the invocation would go to a subcommand.

 Example: